 Perhaps the oldest white grape, Falanghina is a fragrant and somewhat tropical wine found throughout Campania.
-Interestingly, Romans drank Falanghina made in traditional amphora clay pots.
-Their noble wine was referred to as Falerno or Falernum.
+Interestingly, Romans drank Falanghina made in traditional amphora clay pots, and their noble wine was referred to as Falerno or Falernum.

 Coda di Volpe

 Coda di Volpe is perhaps the most underrated Campanian white grape.
-Its name literally means the tail of the wolf, due to the shape of its grape bunches.
-It produces juicy medium-bodied whites.
+Its name means the tail of the wolf due to the shape of its grape bunches.
+It produces juicy, medium-bodied whites.
 Producers often macerate and age Coda di Volpe to increase its complexity and nuance.

-Coda di Volpe does best around Benevento where it can be a single varietal wine and blended with Greco di Tufo.
+Coda di Volpe does best around Benevento, where it can be a single varietal wine blended with Greco di Tufo.
 Terra di Briganti is a small producer making organic Coda di Volpe, Fiano, and Falanghina wines worth trying!

 Red Wines of Campania

-Often referred to as the Barolo of the south, Aglianico is a powerful and noble red grape grown only in Campania and neighboring Basilicata.
+Often referred to as the Barolo of the south, Aglianico is a mighty and noble red grape grown only in Campania and neighboring Basilicata.
 Aglianico makes wines of intense berry flavors, acidity, and tannins.
-As with many big red wines, it pairs very well with red meats, stews, and rich cheese dishes.
+Like many big red wines, it pairs very well with red meats, stews, and decadent cheese dishes.

 In the Taurasi appellation, Aglianico must comprise 85-100% of the wine.
-Winemakers must also age the wine for 36-48 months before release.
-This helps further refine the tannins and develop more flavors.
-For top Aglianico wines from Taurasi, look no further than the historic Mastroberardino Winery.
+Winemakers must also age the wine for 36-48 months before release, which helps further refine the tannins and develop more flavors.
+Look no further than the historic Mastroberardino Winery for top Aglianico wines from Taurasi.

-Campania’s underdog native red grape Piedirosso has a lot of untapped potential.
-Decidedly less robust than Aglianico, Piedirosso wines have cherry and violet notes, and less body.
+Campania’s underdog native red grape Piedirosso has a lot of untapped potentials.
+Decidedly less robust than Aglianico, Piedirosso wines have cherry and violet notes and less body.
 Similarly, they have good acidity and tannins but do not generally warrant long aging.

-Piedirosso grows in most areas of Campania including Campo Flegrei west of Naples.
+Piedirosso grows in most areas of Campania, including Campo Flegrei west of Naples.
 You can also find it on the Amalfi Coast and the islands of Capri and Ischia.
-While made as a single varietal wine, Piedirosso is the blending grape in Aglianico-based wines as well.
+While made as a single varietal wine, Piedirosso is the blending grape in Aglianico-based wines.
 Not widely exported, you can enjoy Piedirosso with Napoletana pizza directly in Campania.
 Look for premium Piedirosso wines from La Sibilla.

-Lacryma Christi, or the tears of Christ in English, refers to the wine blends originally made on the slopes of Mount Vesuvius.
-As a matter of fact, it’s said that Bacchus, the Greek God of wine, wept tears of joy after seeing the fertile paradise of Campania.
+Lacryma Christi, or the tears of Christ in English, refers to the wine blends initially made on the slopes of Mount Vesuvius.
+It’s said that Bacchus, the Greek God of wine, wept tears of joy after seeing the fertile paradise of Campania.
 However, winemaking Monks changed Bacchus to Christ when spreading the story.
-The DOC or appellation producing white and red Lacryma Christi wines today remains the Vesuvio DOC.
+Today, the DOC or appellation producing white and red Lacryma Christi wines remains the Vesuvio DOC.
 The Bianco is a blend of Coda di Volpe and Flanghina.
 The Rosso is a blend of Piedirosso and Aglianico.
-You too can taste the past with Lacryma Christi from Villa Dora.
+You, too, can taste the past with Lacryma Christi from Villa Dora.

 Native Wines of Ischia

 Just like the island itself, Biancolella is beautiful and fragrant.
 Additionally, with notes of peach and wild herbs, Biancolella is a pleasure to drink.
-Ideally, you can sip a cool glass while sailing around Ischia, the Amalfi Coast, or Capri, where it’s also grown.
-Look for top examples of Biancolella and a variety of native Campanian wines from Cenatiempo and Mazzella.
+Ideally, you can sip a cool glass while sailing around Ischia, the Amalfi Coast, or Capri, where it’s grown.
+Look for examples of Biancolella and various native Campanian wines from Cenatiempo and Mazzella.

 A salty and grassy wine, winemakers in Ischia and Procida use Forastera in white blends.
-They also vinify it as a single varietal wine.
-Its delicate profile lends itself to blending.
-When nurtured in the vineyard, it can stand on its own as a still or sparkling wine.
+They also vinify it as a single varietal wine, and its thin profile lends itself to blending.
+When nurtured in the vineyard, it can stand as a still or sparkling wine.